rikosintie/Discovery/docs/usage.md

 Now you can open procurve.html in Firefox and view the report.
 Don't forget to set security.fileuri.strict_origin_policy back to false when you are done.

 #### Use a local http server

-You can use the xsl file that comes from cloning the repository.
+You can use the xsl file, nmap-bootstrap.xsl, that comes from cloning the repository.
 The drawback to this is that if you want to share the report, you have to include the xsl file.

 Change the nmap command to: